ayyush08/go-lang-starter/NOTES.md

 `GOOS="windows" go build `-- finds main.go and creates an executable file for windows.

 `GOOS="linux" go build` -- finds main.go and creates an executable file for linux. and so on.

+## Memory Management in Go

+- Memory allocation and deallocation happens automatically in Go.

+- We usually use two methods to allocate memory in Go:
+    - `new()` - to allocate memory but not initialize it., we get a memory address.
+A zeroed storage is returned.
+    In zeroed storage, you cannot put any data.
+    - `make()` - to allocate memory and also initialize it.
+We get a memory address.
+Non-zeroed storage is returned.
+    In non-zeroed storage, we can put data.

+- Automatic garbage collection in Go.
+Anything out of scope or nil is garbage collected in Go.
+- The GOGC variable sets the initial garbage collection target percentage.
+A collection is triggered when the ratio of freshly allocated data to live data remaining after the previous collection reaches this percentage.
+The default is GOGC=100.
+Setting GOGC=off disables the garbage collector entirely.